Skip to main content

 • Tyre and Rim Insurance.

-Johnson Winter Slattery has commenced a class action against Allianz and Allianz Life in the Supreme Court of Victoria, alleging various breaches of the Australian Securities and Investments Commission Act 2001 (the ASIC Act) and the Corporations Act 2001 (the Corporations Act) by Allianz and Allianz Life for engaging in misleading or deceptive conduct and unconscionable conduct.
+Johnson Winter Slattery and Maurice Blackburn Lawyers are the joint solicitors on the record representing the plaintiffs.
+The class action was commenced against Allianz and Allianz Life in the Supreme Court of Victoria, alleging various breaches of the Australian Securities and Investments Commission Act 2001 (the ASIC Act) and the Corporations Act 2001 (the Corporations Act) by Allianz and Allianz Life for engaging in misleading or deceptive conduct and unconscionable conduct.

 What is the case about?